RayAndrade/TheRayCode/Csharp/Behavioral/Strategy/README.md

 3. **Plug-in Frameworks**: Ideal for extending plug-in-based architectures.

 **Threats**
-1. **Overuse**: Misapplied in systems with limited algorithm
+1. **Overuse**: Misapplied in systems with limited algorithmic variations.

-ic variations.
 2. **Mismanagement**: Improper organization can lead to hard-to-navigate codebases.
 3. **Simpler Options**: Factory or Template Method might address certain use cases.